These challenges provide Scouts with an opportunity to put their basic compass skills into action.

 – Materials: for each of four patrols, a numbered stake, a compass, a large paper bag, and a large playing area or field

 – Method: In the center of a large area, set each patrol’s stake in the ground about 10 feet apart.
 One Scout from each patrol stands at their patrol’s stake.
 A Scout from one patrol sets their compass between 20 and 80º; a Scout from another patrol, between 100 and 170º; a Scout from another patrol, between 190 and 260º; and a Scout from another patrol, between 280 and 350º.
-A paper bag is then placed over the head of each Scout, permitting him to see only the ground and the compass in their hand.
-Each Scout turns himself around three times, then follows the bearing on their compass for 50 steps.
-They then turns around and follows the bearing back (orienting the direction of travel arrow toward himself instead of away) for 45 steps.
+A paper bag is then placed over the head of each Scout, permitting them to see only the ground and the compass in their hand.
+Each Scout turns themself around three times, then follows the bearing on their compass for 50 steps.
+They then turn around and follow the bearing back (orienting the direction of travel arrow toward themself instead of away) for 45 steps.

 – Scoring: Only Scouts within 5 steps of their stake, score.